Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Boundedly-ambiguous VASS

-\begin{lem} For each $k$-ambiguous VASS $V$ one can construct in doubly-exponential time a language equivalent VASS $V'$ with the property that its control automaton is $k$-ambiguous. \end{lem}
+\begin{lem} There is an algorithm, that for each $k$-ambiguous VASS $V$ constructs, in doubly-exponential time, a language equivalent VASS $V'$ with the property that its control automaton is $k$-ambiguous. \end{lem}

-Now our aim is to get a $k$-deterministic VASS $V^2$ which is language equivalent to $V^1$.
-We are not able to achieve it literally, but using the notion of $(M,h)$-decoration from Section~\ref{sec:uvass} we can compute a somehow connected $k$-deterministic VASS $V^2$.
+Now our aim is to obtain a \kcdeterministic\ VASS $V^2$, which is language equivalent to $V^1$.
+We are not able to achieve it literally, but using the notion of $(M,h)$-decoration from Section~\ref{sec:uvass} we can compute a somehow connected \kcdeterministic\ VASS $V^2$.
 We use the following lemma which is proved in Section~\ref{sec:kafa-to-kdfa}.

 \begin{lem} Let $\A = (\Sigma, Q, T, q, F)$ be a $k$-ambiguous finite automaton for some $k \in \N$.
 Let $M$ be a finite monoid and $h: \Sigma^* \to M$ be a homomorphism recognising all the state languages of the automaton $\A$.
 Then the decoration $\A_{(M,h)}$ is a $k$-deterministic finite automaton. \end{lem}